How Do Bloggers Make Money? 5 Strategies You Need to Know

 Now you are probably wondering "how?"

 There are five main ways to monetize a blog.
-Some bloggers choose to focus on a particular method, while others will monetize with all five.
+Some bloggers choose to focus on a particular method, while others choose to subsidize their income with all five.

 How bloggers make money

 This is my favorite way of making money online.
 Why?
-Because it's passive.
+Because after the initial work, it's passive.

 Affiliate marketing is similar to the "sales" industry.
 Companies reward you for referring their products and making sales.
 For example, I always recommend my readers to take "Making Sense of Affiliate Marketing" by Michelle Schroeder.
 It is hands down the best course for monetizing your blog (and how I learned to make money with affiliates).